Learning Through Play

 Early Years – Learning through play!

-But learning through play can make it so much easier and a lot of fun.
+Learning through play can be a lot of fun.

-Here are some great ideas our Youth Leader Hayley has come up with that you can try with little ones…
+Here are some great ideas that you can try with little ones…

 Fine Motor Skills